condorchou/mainspringror/README.md

 as a super_user you are directed to /clients after you login, from there you can create, edit, delete clients. click on logout link or visit /logout to logout.

+login as sample client using authentication_token: belsobeer_joy@belsobeer.com, password is password. as a client_admin you are redirected to the client show page.
+You cannot access the list of clients at /clients/.
+You can manage users or videos, but cannot accesses other clients content.

+====

 Restful resources for CRUD operations on clients, their videos and their users with predictable urls.